Nothing but the truth. Even if against me.

 On his seminal masterpiece, "Orientalism": In it he argues that European powers colonized other regions partly by a systematic creation of myths about Africa and Asia that denied these places a 'narrative' of their own in western centers of learning.
 A kind of "intellectual dispossession", he argues.
 The thesis of Orientalism proposes the existence of a "subtle and persistent Eurocentric prejudice against Arabo–Islamic peoples and their culture", which originates from Western culture's long tradition of false, romanticized images of Asia, in general, and the Middle East in particular.
 Said wrote that such cultural representations have served as implicit justifications for the colonial and imperial ambitions of the European powers and of the U.S.

 On his native Palestine: "Palestine and its past seems to me to have a kind of universal quality to it that makes it interesting for reasons that have little to do with the place itself ...
 It is a question of justice.
 What happened to the Palestinians, their experience of denial and dispossession since 1948 has a kind of drama toit as a tragedy....
 THE OSLO ACCORDS WILL NOT LEAD TO A JUST PEACE .
 When you go there and see this 'peace' on the ground, you realize the Israelis have produced a document that has tied up the Palestinians into little bantustans without any sense of fulfilled expectations."
 He refused to lend his presence to the Oslo signing ceremony.
 He feels that the issues of land and peace in historic Palestine run so deeply through the question of justice and history that silence is a betrayal...The very corruption of the Oslo process means that basic unresolved questions like the Palestinian exile of 1948 must come up again.
 It is not lost on him that such issues resonate at a time when Jews themselves are making inroads in reparations, recovering Nazi gold in Swiss banks, stolen Jewish art in France, synagogues in Poland.
-"One can admire the way Israelis have always reminded the world of what they went through in the Holocaust and with anti-Semitism., and their persistence in making sure this history is put first in the table.
+"One can admire the way Israelis have always reminded the world of what they went through in the Holocaust and with anti-Semitism, and their persistence in making sure this history is put first in the table.
 Palestinian leaders have simply accepted the effacement of our history in 1948.
 That must be put in front of Israelis.
 I DON'T THINK THERE CAN EVER BE PEACE UNLESS THERE IS AN ATONEMENT, AN APOLOGY, SOME RESTITUTION FOR WHAT THEY DID.
 THEY DID IT!
 THEY DESTROYED A SOCIETY, DISPOSSESSED A PEOPLE AND HAVE OPPRESSED THEM EVER SINCE.
-THIS HISTORY MUS BE FACED, JUST AS IT WAS FOR THE JEWS AFTER WORLD WAR II."
+THIS HISTORY MUST BE FACED, JUST AS IT WAS FOR THE JEWS AFTER WORLD WAR II."

 His biography:

 1935-1947: A Palestinian born in the West Jerusalem neighborhood of Talbiya to a prominent and wealthy family.
 His father becomes a US citizen after escaping the Ottoman Turkish draft in 1911.
 His mother is half-Lebanese, born in Nazareth.
-His earlky schooling at Saint Georges, an Anglican academy in Jerusalem.
+His early schooling at Saint Georges, an Anglican academy in Jerusalem.
 The family leaves for Cairo when Jewish forces take Talbiya and loses family home and business.

-1952-57: Graduates from Princeton UNiversity.
+1952-57: Graduates from Princeton University.
 Spends a year in Cairo giving piano recitals and concerts, but opts to study literature at Harvard.

-1957-1963: Focuses on new field of comparative literature. earns doctorate from Harvard where he wins the Bowdoin Prize for work on Joseph Conrad.
+1957-1963: Focuses on new field of comparative literature.
+Earns doctorate from Harvard where he wins the Bowdoin Prize for work on Joseph Conrad.
 He is offered a post at Columbia.

 1963-70: Establishes himself as a leading professor and gains tenure.
 Begins writing on Middle East after the six-day war in 1967.
 Visiting scholar at Harvard.

-1970-76: MArries (second wife) MAriam, starts a family that includes son Wadie and daughter Najla.
+1970-76: Marries (second wife) Mariam, starts a family that includes son Wadie and daughter Najla.
 His year as a scholar in Beirut and a fellowship at Stanford produce his breakthough masterpiece, "Orientalism", his main theoretical work.

 1977-82: Elected to the Board of the Palestinian National Council.
-Achieves popular acclaim with "The Question of Palestine", and "Covering ISlam".
+Achieves popular acclaim with "The Question of Palestine", and "Covering Islam".

 1983-88: Visiting professor at Yale and Johns Hopkins: Four books, one film, eight endowed lectures, including Cornell and Chicago.
 Seminal support for a two-state solution in Palestine.